aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/070_selfmanage_argocd/010-argocd-selfmanaged.md

 :::
 <!-- prettier-ignore-end -->

-The ApplicationSet addons-aws-oss-argocd-hub-appset.yaml file references configuration values for Argo CD from the `addons/environments/default/addons/argo-cd/values.yaml` file in gitops-platform .
-You can update the `values.yaml` as per your need.
-The default Refresh interval for the Argo CD is 3 minutes (180 seconds).
-For this workshop, the Refresh interval has been updated to 5 seconds by setting the `timeout.reconciliation` value in `values.yaml` to 5.
-This shorter interval allows changes to happen faster during the workshop demonstrations.
+The ApplicationSet file addons-aws-oss-argocd-hub-appset.yaml references Argo CD configuration values from the `addons/environments/default/addons/argo-cd/values.yaml` file in gitops-platform.
+We can update the `values.yaml` as needed.
+For this workshop, we have set the Refresh interval to 5 seconds by configuring `timeout.reconciliation` to 5 in `values.yaml`.
+This shorter interval allows changes to propagate more quickly during workshop demonstrations, compared to the default 3-minute (180 second) interval.

 ![argocd-values](/static/images/argocd-values.jpg)

-You can open the file in the IDE.
-Don't forget to commit if you make any changes.
+We can open the file in the IDE.
+Let's remember to commit if we make any changes.

 ```bash
 code $GITOPS_DIR/addons/environments/control-plane/addons/argocd/values.yaml